 The Master of Arts in International Relations & Master of Business Administration (IR/MBA) dual-degree program meets the needs of students seeking careers in administrative management (corporate or nonprofit), consulting, international banking, or finance.
-Students learn all the essential skills of business management through coursework in the Graduate School of Management (GSM) and couple that with an understanding of international politics, economics, and security issues learned through coursework in the Pardee School.
-GSM strongly prefers candidates to have several years of work experience prior to applying for the MBA program.
+Students learn all the essential skills of business management through coursework in the Questrom School of Business and couple that with an understanding of international politics, economics, and security issues learned through coursework in the Pardee School.
 Students typically receive both degrees in two and a half years.

-The MA in International Relations & Master of Business Administration requires a total of 80 credits divided among IR core (12 credits), IR electives (20 credits), GSM core (34 credits plus several 0 credit workshops), GSM electives (6 credits), and free electives (8 credits).
+The MA in International Relations & Master of Business Administration requires a total of 80 credits divided among Pardee School IR core (12 credits), Pardee School IR electives (20 credits), Questrom School core (34 credits plus several 0 credit workshops), Questrom School electives (6 credits), and free electives (8 credits).

 IR Core Courses (12 Credits)

-The IR Core ensures that students gain exposure to a range of important facets of international affairs.
+The Pardee School IR Core ensures that students gain exposure to a range of important facets of international affairs.
 Students complete at least one course in three of the four core areas of study: Theory & Policy, Political Economy, Security Studies, and Regional Studies.

 IR Electives (20 credits)

 Students choose five elective courses (20 credits), selected from the graduate-level course offerings of the Pardee School.
-Students may also select their IR electives from any of the courses included in the listings for any of the IR core areas.
+Students may also select their Pardee School electives from any of the courses included in the listings for any of the Pardee School core areas.
 Courses not included in these lists may be petitioned to count toward the student’s degree.

-Additionally, up to 8 credits of IR electives may be fulfilled with courses from the following limited list of GSM electives (3 credits each).
+Up to 8 credits of Pardee School electives may be fulfilled with courses from the following limited list of Questrom School electives (3 credits each).

 - QST FE 827 International Financial Management

-- GSM PL 834 Macroeconomics in the Global Environment
+- QST PL 834 Macroeconomics in the Global Environment